 - 1. Go to Control Panel, and then change the view of Control Panel from Category to Large icons or Small icons. - 2.
 Click Keyboard. - 3.
-Select the Hardware tab.
-In the Device Properties pane, make sure that you see this message: Device Status: This device is working properly.
+Click the Hardware tab.
+In the Device Properties section, ensure that you see this message: Device Status: This device is working properly.